Oct 25, 2017

-Truly enlightened people on the other hand show great humility and feel they owe mankind.
-Their selflessness and service is what sets them aside.
+Truly enlightened people, on the other hand, show great humility and feel they owe mankind.
+Their selflessness and service are what sets them aside.
 Think about figures like Mother Theresa, or His Holiness The Dalai Lama.
 Would you agree they have been or are truly enlightened spirits?
 It is easy to spot the common theme of selflessness, humility and service.
 They have served or still serve mankind.
 They do not crave to be more than others.
-The do not try to be leaders.
+They do not try to be leaders.
 They do not strive for fame and riches.
 And most importantly: They never claim to be special: This is what makes them truly special.

 Have you noticed the word selflessness?
 The cessation of the ego is one sure sign of being on the path to enlightenment, yet feeling special in any way is a product of a strong and inflated ego.
 Do you see how it is impossible to feel special and be enlightened at the same time?

 You know more about enlightenment than an average Zen master

 Having read all the literature, traditional or modern, all religious texts, Sutras, Vedas, Viking Sagas, whatnot; memorizing all you’ve read, learning mantras by heart… this can all turn you into a great walking encyclopaedia.
 If you ask such a person anything about enlightenment, they will surely have a ready answer.
 Does knowing all about it grant they are enlightened?
 Not much more than knowing all about blue whales would turn you into a blue whale yourself.